Tips & Tricks

 When should I call a professional snake removal service?

-Call a professional if you’re unsure about the snake’s type or if it’s venomous.
-Or if you’re not comfortable removing it yourself.
+Call a professional if you’re unsure about the snake’s type, if it’s venomous, if there are multiple snakes, or if you’re not comfortable removing it yourself.

 How can I prevent future snake invasions?

-To keep snakes away, seal your home’s foundation and keep your yard clean.
-Avoid clutter and consider using commercial repellents.
+Seal your home’s foundation and entry points, keep your yard clean and clutter-free, manage rodent populations (a key food source for snakes), and consider using commercial repellents.